-First, you will get the recipe and, before start cooking, you will read it, see if you have all the ingredients, and try to understand how is the process.
+First, you will get the recipe and, before starting to cook, you will read it, see if you have all the ingredients, and try to understand how the process.

 When you’re cooking, you are thinking about it before you can start: you think about the ingredients and how you will start the process.
 So you create a plan.

 After that, when the plan is ready, you start to put it into practice.
 You will mix the ingredients, add the spices, and constantly taste what you are cooking to know if everything is according to your and others’ taste until it’s ready.

 Now you have a final result, which is also put to the test, and where you can say that you have completely achieved your goal.

 The relationship with testing

 The starting point when you test something it’ is not about the action, it’s about understanding what you will do.
 When you are reading the recipe you are reading a requirement and if it’s not understandable, you will try to add a sharing understanding double-check the recipe or even talk with someone to get more clarification.

 The plan, instead of getting the correct ingredients and kitchenware, you will set up the environments, and data, and choose the proper testing techniques.